-2.4.34 Dwellings on Queensdale Road are protected by Article 4 Directions.
-These directions protect the façades, prevent the rendering and painting of brickwork, and protect enclosures of other houses in the street.
-For further details which addresses are affected see Appendix 1.
+Following the detailed street survey for Queensdale Road the houses in the terraces adjoining Norland Square 2-14 and 16-28 are now intended to be protected by Article 4 Direction.
+These directions are intended to protect the façades, prevent the rendering and painting of brickwork, and protect enclosures of other houses in the street.